MicrosoftDocs/sdk-api/sdk-api-src/content/wsman/ns-wsman-_wsman_shell_startup_info_v11.md

-#### - idleTimeoutMs

-Specifies the maximum duration, in milliseconds, the shell will stay open without any client request.
-When the maximum duration is exceeded, the shell is automatically deleted.
-Any value from 0  to 0xFFFFFFFF can be set.
-This duration has a maximum value specified by the Idle time-out GPO setting, if enabled, or by the IdleTimeout local configuration.
-The default value of the maximum duration in the GPO/local configuration is 15 minutes.
-However, a system administrator can change this value.
-To use the maximum value from the GPO/local configuration, the client should specify 0 (zero) in this field.
-If an explicit value between 0 to 0xFFFFFFFF is used, the minimum value between the explicit API value and the value from the GPO/local configuration is used.

 #### - inputStreamSet

 A pointer to a <a href="https://msdn.microsoft.com/a5705afa-e0b3-4a74-8c13-5abf3f53a209">WSMAN_STREAM_ID_SET</a> structure that specifies a set of input streams for the shell.
 Streams not present in the filter can be ignored by the shell implementation.
 For the Windows Cmd.exe shell, this value should be L"stdin".